felixduner/gene_clustering/README.md

 # gene_clustering
-Clustering gene expression of cancer patients' cells
+Clustering gene expression of cancer patients' cells.
+This was done using K-Means and Gaussian Mixture Models.

+# General project information
+Academic project at Chalmers University of Technology in May 2021.
+Part of the course Statistical Learning for Big Data.
+Assignment score: 1/1 pts